aocoronel/neostow-sh/README.md

 This declarative nature allows to easily make reproducible and granular symlinking, unlike GNU Stow.
 However, this project does not aims to fully replace GNU Stow, but to give a declarative feature missing from it.

-You can also look for a version of this script written in Nim at [neostow-nim](https://github.com/aocoronel/neostow-nim).
+You can also look for a version of this script written in Nim at [aocoronel/neostow-nim](https://github.com/aocoronel/neostow-nim), and also at the C version [aocoronel/neostow-c](https://github.com/aocoronel/neostow-nim).

 ## Features